Important Information Regarding COVID-19

 - Individuals who are elderly (over the age of 65) and/or immunocompromised appear to be the most at risk of developing severe symptoms from COVID-19.
 Patients falling in this category may be asked to have a phone consultation with Dr. Tran before an appointment is made.

-- You may also be asked to reschedule your appointment if you have recently been to any large communal gathering in which a person is known to have tested positive for COVID-19 or have shown signs/symptoms of an acute respiratory illness.
+- Any large communal gathering in which a person is known to have tested positive for COVID-19 or have shown signs/symptoms of an acute respiratory illness.

 As the situation evolves and we obtain more guidance from the federal and state government, as well as the American Dental Association and Texas State Dental board, we will continue to update this page.